foundation/foundation-sites/docs/pages/prototyping-utils.md

 <p class="text-capitalize"><strong>This is a caPitAlized teXt.</strong> Set in the yEar 0 F.E. ("Foundation Era"), The PsychohisTorians opens on Trantor, the capital of the 12,000-year-old Galactic Empire.
 Though the empire appears stable and powerful, it is slowly decaying in ways that parallel the decline of the Western Roman Empire.</p>

-Note how `text-capitalize` just changes the first letter of every single word, leaving the case of other letters unaffected.
+Note: `.text-capitalize` changes the first letter of every single word, leaving the case of other letters unaffected.

 ---